LutrisEng/datom-rs/CONTRIBUTING.md

 Contributions on behalf of Lutris Engineering are the only contributions exempt from adding the company's name to the `SPDX-FileContributor` comment.
-The `lutris.engineering` email domain name is considered "well-known" to refer to Lutris Engineering, Inc.
+The `lutris.engineering` email domain name is considered "well-known" to refer to Lutris, Inc.